Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * A bounded maximum encoding size for any Cell (currently 8191 bytes)
 * Very fast serialisation and deserialisation, with minimal requirements for temporary object allocation.
 * Uniqueness of encoding - there is a 1:1 mapping between object values and valid encodings.
-This means that Data Object equality can be determined by comparing hashes of encodings.
+This means, among other useful properties, that Data Object equality can be determined by comparing hashes of encodings.
 * Self describing format: given an valid Cell encoding, the Data Object can be reconstructed without additional context

 #### Embedding